Park Home Insurance

 What does park home insurance cover?

 The park home insurance policy provides financial protection if an unwanted and accidental event causes damage to the structure and repairs or repurchase is needed.
-There is generally no rebuild of a park home since they are mainly prefabricated homes and purchasing a new or used one by the insurance company makes more economical sense than rebuilding one.
+There is generally no rebuild of a park home since they are mainly prefabricated homes and purchasing a new or used one by the insurance company makes more economic sense than rebuilding one.
 The policy will cover the following events;

 Is there anything else protected other than the structure in park home insurance?